deancochran/DGL_LFM1b/README.md

 - User -> Track
 - Track -> User

-There is 'norm_weight' edge data indicating the normalized realtive interaction a user had with a specified target artist, album, track.
+There is 'norm_connections' edge data indicating the normalized realtive interaction count a src node had with a specified dst artist, album, track node.
-The 'norm_weight' edge data for all other edges is represented as a 1
+The 'norm_connections' edge data for all other edges is represented as a 1

 # Compile the dataset